Captain Underpants: The First Epic Movie: Plot

 Poopypants and Melvin grow the Turbo Toilet 2000, power it with Edith's toxic leftovers, and use it to attack the school.
 Poopypants uses Melvin's brain, which lacks the part that causes laughter, to power a ray that turns the students into dull, humorless zombies.
 Captain Underpants tries to stop them but, having no superpowers, is thrown into the toxic waste.
 George and Harold are captured, but the power of a joke that made them friends in kindergarten overloads the Turbo Toilet 2000, returning the kids to normal and trapping Melvin in giant toilet paper.
 The toxic leftovers give Captain Underpants real superpowers and, with George and Harold's help, he defeats and shrinks Poopypants, who escapes on a bee.

-Unable to control Captain Underpants forever, George and Harold destroy the Hypno-Ring to permanently change him back into Mr. Krupp, but swear to remain friends.
+Unable to control Captain Underpants forever, George and Harold destroy the 3-D Hypno-Ring to permanently change him back into Mr. Krupp, but swear to remain friends.
 However, after realizing that Mr. Krupp would be nicer if he had friends, they set him and Edith up on a date, causing Krupp to have a change of heart and return the comics he confiscated from George and Harold.
 Meanwhile, the toxic waste from the Turbo Toilet 2000 transforms the toilets at a scrapyard into an army of Talking Toilets, which attack the restaurant where Mr. Krupp and Edith are dining.
 After unwittingly snapping his fingers, Mr. Krupp is once again transformed into Captain Underpants, to Edith's surprise and admiration, and he flies away with George and Harold to face their next adventure together.

-In a mid-credits scene, George and Harold realize Mr. Krupp's secretary Miss Anthrope, whom they put on the phone via a false competition for $1 billion, has been on the phone for the entire film.
-They then get a hold of her and she drops the phone, much to her anger.

 Voice cast

-The main cast of the film played by Ed Helms, (Mr. Krupp/Captain Underpants) Kevin Hart (George Beard), Nick Kroll (Professor Poopypants), and Thomas Middleditch (Harold).
+The main cast of the film played by Ed Helms (Mr. Krupp/Captain Underpants), Kevin Hart (George Beard), Nick Kroll (Professor Poopypants), and Thomas Middleditch (Harold Hutchins).